ricefield/84words/_drafts/01-divine.md

 Nothing could change Your plan.

   This divine romance

   Is My heart's deep plan.

   I became a lowly man

   To court My country girl.

   Nothing could deter,

   Nothing can alter

   My eternal love for her;

   I'll gain My country girl.

-3As King of kings You became a man,
+(3) As King of kings You became a man,

 You died for me—I've been redeemed,